 - Lack of transparency around implementation within the business (53 percent)

 - Staff finding it difficult to adapt to new processes (37 percent)

 So, training and change management are crucial factors in your NetSuite implementation.
-Foster a strong culture around training, and you will be ready to tackle any problems as they arise.
+A strong culture around training means you’ll be ready to tackle any problems as they arise.
 Remember, there’s no one-size-fits all for training; you need to tailor it to individual needs.

 7. Be realistic about project timescales

-A standard NetSuite implementation can be done relatively quickly, with the average timeframe varying between two and six months.
-All businesses are unique, and so are budgets.
-There can also be complex requirements which can extend the implementation time.
+A standard NetSuite implementation can be done relatively quickly, usually somewhere between two and six months.
+However, all businesses are unique, and so are budgets.
+There can also be complex requirements which take more longer than expected.
 Be sure to allow sufficient time and make sure you have enough people on board for things like technical testing, as well as user acceptance testing (UAT).
 These things indicate how NetSuite will function day-to-day for employees in the real world.